anna-farino/RiskAi/replit.md

 - **Consistent labeling**: Added "Last Scanned:" labels to default sources timestamps for consistency with user sources
 - **Replaced toggle switches with enabled/disabled buttons**: Changed from toggle switches to buttons that display "Enabled" (RisqAi brand color #BF00FF) or "Disabled" (grey) text based on auto-update status
 - **Swapped button and status positions**: Action buttons now appear on the left side with "Last Scanned" status on the right for better visual hierarchy
-- **Stacked edit/delete buttons**: Edit and delete buttons are now positioned above the "Last Scanned" text in the right column for improved layout organization
+- **Stacked edit/delete buttons**: Edit and delete buttons are now positioned in the first row alongside the source name and URL, stacked vertically in the right column for improved layout organization and visual alignment

 ### July 16, 2025 - Added "Scan For New Threats" Buttons to Home Pages
 - **Enhanced user accessibility**: Added scan all sources functionality directly to News Radar and Threat Tracker home pages